 Guidelines supporting LifeWise's disease management program are maintained by the disease management contractor.
 LifeWise adoption of a national guideline or any statement made within a clinical practice guideline does not guarantee benefit coverage for services and is not intended as a recommendation for services to a specific patient.
 Benefit information can be obtained by calling Customer Service using the telephone number printed on the back of the member's identification card.

-To view or print the clinical practice guidelines used in our Disease Management Program, select the corresponding link:
+View the clinical practice guidelines used in our Disease Management Program.

 The Quality Program provides opportunities for physician collaboration with LifeWise practicing physicians who are members of the Clinical Quality Improvement Committee, Pharmacy and Therapeutics Committee and Credentialing Committee.
 These committees seek practitioners' clinical guidance, expertise and perspective on LifeWise Quality Improvement, Behavioral Health, Care Management, Disease Management, Pharmacy and other health improvement programs and projects.

 Involvement in these forums assists the company in improving member health and the quality and safety of care and service experienced by our customers.
 Physicians interested in serving on one of the Quality Program committees should contact the LifeWise Medical Director.

 If a member, practitioner or LifeWise associate expresses concern about the quality of care received by one of our members, we take the following steps: